-Every business, offering either a product or a service, interacts with their customer at some point in the journey with them.
+Every CX in business, either a product or service, have interactions with their customer at some point in the customer journey.
 This interaction forms the basis of whether your customers will continue to be with you or not.
 In this blog, we are going to understand what is customer experience and what are key metrics used to measure it.

-Let’s take an example from the banking industry where your customer has trouble figuring out the home loan interest rates and related enquiries.
-They visit your bank’s website and look for this information in the Loans page but could not find much.
-Feeling confused, they tried reaching out to the customer care where the line is busy.
-Leaving utterly frustrated, the customer decides to write an email in response of which they are requested to visit the nearest branch.
+Let’s take an example from the banking industry where your customer has trouble figuring out the home loan interest rates and related inquiries.
+They visit your bank’s website and look for this information on the Loans page but could not find much.
+Feeling confused, they tried reaching out to customer care but the line is busy.
+Leaving utterly frustrated, the customer decides to write an email in response to which they are requested to visit the nearest branch.

 Customer Experience Management Solutions